danilito19/R/README.md

-#My practice with R#

-Here are files with my work with R.
+Here are files with my very beginner work with R.